robfatland/serverless/azure/tutorial.md

 <img src="https://github.com/robfatland/serverless/blob/main/azure/images/10_3_Create_Function_App.png" alt="drawing" width="200"/>

 The **Basics** tab of the wizard defines some details -- including the name -- of the Azure Function.
-Defaults are fine but be sure to check **Code**, and choose **Python** and **3.8** as shown.
-The region is ideally geographically close to you; this helps keep network access fast for you and otherwise makes little difference.
+Details to fill in:

+* **Resource Group**: Choose the drop-down default
+* Check **Code**, not Docker Container (that was the previous tutorial)
+* Choose **Python** and **3.8**
+* Choose region **US West** as it is geographically closest (fastest connection speed)

+The Resource Group drop-down should show something like `rg-amlclass-uwnetid`.
+This is your default Resource Group, it already exists, so easy choice.

 <img src="https://github.com/robfatland/serverless/blob/main/azure/images/10_4_Function_App_Wizard.png" alt="drawing" width="700"/>

 The **Hosting** tab should resemble the one shown below.
 Notice that a Storage Account is created by default and associated with the Function App.
-The last box at the bottom indicates we are building a serverless function.
+A Storage Account is a logical container like a Resource Group but specific to data storage modes on the cloud.

 <img src="https://github.com/robfatland/serverless/blob/main/azure/images/12_1_Hosting_wizard.png" alt="drawing" width="700"/>

-In the **Monitoring** tab you can choose to enable Application Insights.
-(This could also be done later.)
-This will associate tracking resources with the Azure Function.
-These are helpful tools for understanding behavior and debugging problems.
+In the **Monitoring** tab it is not possible to enable Application Insights.
+This is a tag-along service that helps track resource usage: For understanding behavior and debugging problems.
+We will skip it; leave Disabled (No).

 <img src="https://github.com/robfatland/serverless/blob/main/azure/images/13_1_Monitoring_wizard.png" alt="drawing" width="700"/>

 The **Tagging** tab allows you to annotate this Azure Function with key-value pairs.
-This is extremely valuable -- when one takes the time to do it -- upon trying to remember what this Azure Function does after not thinking about it for four months.
+This helps immensely when trying to remember what the Azure Function does after not thinking about it for four months.

 <img src="https://github.com/robfatland/serverless/blob/main/azure/images/14_1_Tagging_wizard.png" alt="drawing" width="700"/>

 The final **Review / Create** tab allows you to launch the creation process.
+Look over the summary and click on **Create** at bottom left.

 <img src="https://github.com/robfatland/serverless/blob/main/azure/images/15_1_Review_Create_wizard.png" alt="drawing" width="500"/>